 - Be prepared to (politely) hassle the NSW Firearms registry via telephone, at 1300 362 562.
 They will often quote short time frames for alterations to your licence.
 However, this timeframe is rarely – if ever, met.
 Unfortunately, the registry will not respond to email requests for a status update.

-- Don’t forget to quote your reference number when making any phone call to the NSW Firearms Registry.
+- Don’t forget to quote your reference number when making any subsequent phone calls to the NSW Firearms Registry.

 - All documents must be submitted in PDF file format.